What Happens If I Die Before My Term Life Insurance?

 Term life insurance policies are designed to provide coverage for a specific period of time (the “term”), typically 10, 20, or 30 years.
 If you pass away before the end of your policy’s term, your beneficiaries will receive the death benefit, but your coverage will end.

-Read More: When Does Term Life Insurance Mature?
+Read More: Do Term Life Insurance Policies Have A Cash Surrender Value?

 If you want to continue having life insurance coverage after your policy expires, you will need to purchase a new policy.
 However, keep in mind that the cost of a new policy will depend on your age and health at the time of purchase, so it may be more expensive than your original policy.